Counting quadrant walks via Tutte's invariant method: Introduction

 {\bf At the crossroads of several mathematical fields.} Most of the recent progress on this topic deals with quadrant walks \emm with small steps, (that is, $\cS\subset \{-1,0,1\}^2$).
-Then there are $79$ inherently different and relevant step sets (also called \emm models,) and a lot is known on the associated \gfs\ $Q(x,y;t)$.
+Then there are~$79$ inherently different and relevant step sets (also called \emm models,) and a lot is known on the associated \gfs\ $Q(x,y;t)$.
 One of the charms of these results is that their proofs involve an attractive variety of mathematical fields.
-Let us illustrate this by two results: \begin{itemize} \item a certain group $\cG$ of birational transformations associated with the model plays a crucial role in the nature of $Q(x,y;t)$.
+Let us illustrate this by two results: \begin{itemize} \item A certain group $\cG$ of birational transformations associated with the model plays a crucial role in the nature of $Q(x,y;t)$.
 Indeed, this series is \emm D-finite, (that is, satisfies three linear differential equations, one in $x$, one in $y$, one in $t$, with polynomial coefficients in $x, y$ and~$t$) if and only if $\cG$ is finite.
 This happens for 23 of the 79 models.
 The positive side of this result (D-finite cases) mostly involves algebra on formal power series~\cite{bousquet-versailles,BMM-10,gessel-proba,gessel-zeilberger,mishna-jcta}.
 The negative part relies on a detour via complex analysis and a Riemann-Hilbert-Carleman boundary value problem~\cite{Ra-12,KR-12}, or, alternatively, on a combination of ingredients coming from probability theory and from the arithmetic properties of G-functions~\cite{BoRaSa-14}.
-The complex analytic approach also provides integral expressions of $Q(x,y;t)$ in terms of Weierstrass' function and its reciprocal. \item Among the 23 models with a D-finite \gf, exactly 4 are in fact \emm algebraic, over $\qs(x,y,t)$ (that is, $Q(x,y;t)$ satisfies a polynomial equation with polynomial coefficients in $x$, $y$ and $t$).
-For the most mysterious of them, called Gessel's model (Fig.~\ref{fig:examples}, left), a simple conjecture appeared around 2000 for the numbers $q(0,0;n)$, but resisted many attempts during a decade.
+The complex analytic approach also provides integral expressions for $Q(x,y;t)$ in terms of Weierstrass' function.

+\item Among the 23 models with a D-finite \gf, exactly 4 are in fact \emm algebraic, (that is, $Q(x,y;t)$ satisfies a polynomial equation with polynomial coefficients in $x$, $y$ and $t$).
+For the most mysterious of them, called Gessel's model (Figure~\ref{fig:examples}, left), a simple conjecture appeared around 2000 for the numbers $q(0,0;n)$, but resisted many attempts during a decade.
 A first proof was then found, based on subtle (and heavy) computer algebra~\cite{KaKoZe08}.
 The algebraicity was only discovered a bit later, using even heavier computer algebra~\cite{BoKa-10}.
 Since then, two other proofs have been given: one is based on complex analysis~\cite{BKR-13}, and the other is, at last, elementary~\cite{mbm-gessel}. \end{itemize}